janklab/MlxShake/docs/UserGuide.md

 [ExportMlx](https://github.com/janklab/ExportMlx) provides tools for converting Matlab Live Scripts to Markdown files.
 This is useful in generating rich documentation for Matlab programs.

-The main function is `livescript2markdown`.
-There are also `mlx2latex` and `latex2markdown` functions for the individual steps of the process which give you finer-grained control over export options.
+The main function is `exportlivescript`.
+There are also `mlx2latex` and `lslatex2markdown` functions for the individual steps of the process which give you finer-grained control over export options.

 This User Guide itself is generated from a Live Script using ExportMlx!